 The budding genius was 16.

-Figgers sold that tracking device a year later to a company in Kansas for $2.1 million and built cellphone towers in places where reception was poor or nonexistent, like rural West Virginia, Montana and North Dakota.
+Figgers sold that tracking device a year later to a company in Kansas for $2.1 million and built cellphone towers in places where the reception was poor or nonexistent, like rural West Virginia, Montana, and North Dakota.